Harita Nickel set to price shares at top to raise $647 mln - sources

-SYDNEY, March 23 (Reuters) - Indonesian nickel company PT Trimegah Bangun Persada (TBP) plans to price its shares at the top of the range to raise $647 million in its initial public offering (IPO), according to three sources with direct knowledge of the matter.
+SYDNEY, March 23 (Reuters) - Indonesian nickel company PT Trimegah Bangun Persada plans to price its shares at the top of the range in its initial public offering (IPO), raising $647 million according to three sources with direct knowledge of the matter.

 The sources could not be named as the information was not yet made public.